 For example, publishers and advertisers are responsible under 42 U.S.C.
 3604 of the Fair Housing Act for making, printing, or publishing an advertisement that violates the Act on its face.
 Thus, they should not publish or cause to be published, an advertisement that on its face expresses a preference, limitation or discrimination on the basis of race, color, religion, sex, handicap, familial status, or national origin.
 See also January 9, 1995 HUD memorandum of Guidance Regarding Advertisements under §804(c) of the Fair Housing Act.

-For additional detail on housing discrimination issues, refer to KPA's Advertising Law Guide, Chapter 5, section G.
+For additional detail on housing discrimination issues, refer to the KPA's publication, Specific Types of Advertising, section G.